Trusted WordPress tutorials, when you need them most.

 Your WordPress theme will also add a CSS class to each navigation menu location.

-Let’s say your theme assigns primary-menu class to a menu location inside header area, then you can target it in your CSS using the following CSS classes.
+Let’s say your theme assigns the primary menu class to a menu location inside the header area, and then you can target it in your CSS using the following CSS classes.

 // container class